alexdavid/sigma/README.md

 Sigma by itself is probably not very useful to you unless you want to build your own frontend.
 Instead, see one of the pre-built frontends:
 * [Sigma-Web](https://github.com/alexdavid/sigma-web)
-* Sigma-weechat (I'll get around to building this one day)
+* Sigma-matrix (I'll get around to building this one day)

 To write your own frontend see [GoDoc here](https://godoc.org/github.com/alexdavid/sigma).
 Note: Sigma is still in very early development and the API *may* change, but probably won't.